 I guess goth and large format are what come to mind when you see the LaRoache Brothers work.
 Oh, and they’re not really brothers.
 The team is made up of Wolfgang Mustain and Laurence Edney, and they are now residing in London.
 In fact, renting a huge gothic house in Mayfair.
-For those not in the know, Mayfair is home to many of the embassies and monied British.
+For those not in the know, Mayfair is home to many of the embassies and well to do British.
 A sort of British Beverly Hills, so to speak.
 So, life is good for the photographic duo,…or one would assume.

 The house they live, and work out of, and make available for shoots for the likes of Vogue and others, is also featured extensively in the movie “The King’s Speech”.
 A bit of a British landmark.